 - A food company that uses the Pi installed in a cold store to monitor environmental conditions like temperature and humidity remotely and alert staff if any problems are detected.

-- Using a Raspberry Pi fitted with a camera and motion detector to remotely monitor company premises as a cost-effective security solution.
+- Using a Raspberry Pi fitted with a camera and motion detector to remotely monitor company premises as an affordable security solution.

 - Remotely controlling the power supply and equipment at a remote location.
 This could cover anything from office lighting and heating to industrial equipment in a factory.